Can Limelight Networks Inc. (LLNW) Remain Competitive?

 >> 7 Top Picks for the Post-Pandemic Economy <<

-When we switch over and look at the enterprise to sales, we see a ratio of 2.17, with the company’s debt to enterprise value settled at 0.24.
-The receivables turnover for the company is 6.24 and the total asset turnover is 0.88.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 6.63.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 3.40.